aktsonthalia/CSF214-Assignment-1/README.md

 <h2> Step-Wise Instructions </h2>

-  - After unzipping the ` .zip ` file, open a terminal and navigate to the directory containing this README.md file.
+  - After unzipping the <code> .zip </code> file, open a terminal and navigate to the directory containing this README.md file.
   ############ ISKO THEEEEEK KARO MADARCHOD
-  - Some of the predicates in the subsequent directories draw dependencies from `Utils.pl`, and are required to reference
+  - Some of the predicates in the subsequent directories draw dependencies from <code>Utils.pl</code>, and are required to reference
   the same using its current location.
   Therefore, please take special care to not make any changes to the existing directory structure.
-  - After completing `Step 1`, start Prolog in the terminal.
-The command `prolog` or `swipl` accomplishes the same in most
+  - After completing <code>Step 1</code>, start Prolog in the terminal.
+The command <code>prolog</code> or <code>swipl</code> accomplishes the same in most
   Linux  distributions.
   - For running the functions, type the following in the terminal and press enter.
   <pre>prolog driver.pl</pre>